4. Using Follow-Up Questions

-Where can you buy a great burger?
+Where can I get a delicious burger?

 Where do you go for cheap shopping?

-Where does your best friend live?
+What city does your best friend live in?

 Where have you been recently?

-Where is a beautiful place to visit?
+What is a lovely place to visit?

-Where is the nearest library?
+Where can I find the nearest library?

-Where will you be in 5, 10, or 20 years?
+Where do you see yourself in 5, 10, or 20 years?

 Why are the pizzas round?

-Why are politicians untrustworthy?
+Why are politicians so distrustful?

-Why are you so sleepy?
+Why are you so tired?

-Why can't we stay awake forever?
+Why can we not stay awake forever?

 Why do you think the weather has been so bad recently?

-Why have you visited other countries?
+Why did you travel to other countries?

-Why is your best friend so special to you?
+What makes your best friend so special?

-When do you go to sleep?
+What time do you go to bed?

-When do you study?
+What time do you study?

-When is it okay to be angry?
+When is it appropriate to be angry?

 When was the last time you rode a bike?

-When were you happiest?
+When were you at your happiest?

-When will you be rich?
+When will you be wealthy?

-When would you prefer to eat dinner?
+When do you want to eat dinner?

 When do we need to take the trash/rubbish out?

-How do you travel here?
+How do you get around here?

-How likely is it to rain today?
+How likely is it that it will rain today?

-How long have you been studying English?
+How long have you been taking English classes?

 How often do you eat fast food?

-How was your evening/weekend?
+How did you spend your evening/weekend?

-How well can you play sports?
+How good are you at sports?